HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 </View>
 ```

+1. From the **Model** page in the project settings, [connect the model](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
-6. Go to an image task in your project.
-Turn on the Auto-annotation switch.
-Then, type in the prompt box and press add.
+2. Go to an image task in your project.
+Enable **Auto-annotation** (found at the bottom of the labeling interface).
+Then enter in the prompt box and press **Add**.
 After this, you should receive your predictions.
 See the video above for a demo.

 ## Using GPU